LUMI-O Access and Authentication¶

 This command asks you to connect with your browser to the LUMI-O credentials

-management service, create credentials there and the copy
+management service, create credentials and the copy

 the project number and keys for the setup tool.
 The setup process will create configuration files for s3cmd